 Blood sugar 115 mg/dl (6.38mmol/l) fasting - is that good or bad?

 We help you interpret your blood sugar values.
 You have tested your blood sugar fasting and the result was 115 mg/dl.
+The corresponding A1C is 5.6%.
 Let's have a look at the blood sugar gauge:

 Slightly too high blood sugar (beginning hyperglycemia)